 - 1 teaspoon vanilla extract

 - 1 cup (140g) flour

-Line an 8-inch (20 cm) square pan with a long sheet of aluminum foil that covers the bottom and reaches up the sides.
+- Line an 8-inch (20 cm) square pan with a long sheet of aluminum foil that covers the bottom and reaches up the sides.
 If it doesn’t reach all the way up and over all four sides, cross another sheet of foil over it, making a large cross with edges that overhang the sides.
-Grease the bottom and sides of the foil with a bit of butter or non-stick spray.
+Grease the bottom and sides of the foil with some softened butter or non-stick spray.

-Scrape half of the batter into the prepared pan.
-Drop one-third of the Dulce de Leche, by heaping spoonfuls, evenly spaced over the brownie batter.
-Then drag a knife through the dulce de leche mounds to swirl it slightly.
-Spread the remaining brownie batter over, then drop spoonfuls of the remaining Dulce de Leche in dollops over the top of the brownie batter.
-Use a knife to swirl the Dulce de Leche slightly, again.
+- Scrape half of the batter into the prepared pan.
+Drop one-third of the dulce de leche by scant tablespoons evenly spaced over the brownie batter.
+Either drag a butter knife through the dulce de leche mounds to swirl them very slightly, being careful not to overdo it, or leave the mounds as they are.
+Spread the remaining brownie batter over, then drop spoonfuls of the remaining dulce de Leche in dollops over the top of the brownie batter.
+Use a knife to swirl the dulce de Leche slightly.

 Related Recipes and Posts